-- For New Projects and Major Changes initiated pre-2022: this Criterion applies only to those projects initiated after the Entity joined ASI. - For New Projects and Major Changes initiated from 01 January 2022 onwards: this Criterion applies to all projects.
+For New Projects and Major Changes initiated pre-2022: this criterion applies only to those projects initiated after the Entity joined ASI.

+For New Projects and Major Changes initiated from 01 January 2022 onwards: this criterion applies to all projects.

 - Displacement refers both to physical displacement relocation or loss of shelter, and economic displacement loss of assets, or access to assets, that lead to loss of income sources or other means of livelihood, as a result of project-related land acquisition and/or restrictions on land use. - Involuntary displacement occurs when affected persons or Communities do not have the right to refuse land acquisition or restrictions on land use that result in physical or economic displacement.
 This occurs in cases of (i) lawful expropriation or temporary or permanent restrictions on land use and (ii) negotiated settlements in which the buyer can resort to expropriation or impose legal restrictions on land use if negotiations with the seller fail. - Experience has shown that involuntary displacement can result in long-term hardship for affected persons and Communities.
-Unless properly managed, involuntary resettlement may result in impoverishment, as well as environmental damage and social stress in areas to which they have been displaced. - Note that IFC Performance Standard 5 does not apply to displacement resulting from voluntary land transactions - that is, market transactions where the seller is not obliged to sell and the buyer cannot resort to appropriation or other compulsory Procedures if negotiations fail. - International Finance Corporation (IFC) Performance Standard 5 (January 2012) provides an international standard for Land Acquisition and Involuntary Resettlement, with objectives to: - Avoid, and when avoidance is not possible, minimise displacement by exploring alternative project designs - Avoid forced eviction - Anticipate and avoid, or where avoidance is not possible, minimise adverse social and economic impacts from land acquisitions or restrictions on land use by providing compensation for loss of assets at replacement cost, and ensuring that resettlement activities are implemented with appropriate disclosure of information, Consultation and the informed participation of those affected - o Improve, or restore, the livelihoods and standards of living of displaced persons - Improve living conditions among physically displaced persons through the provision of adequate housing with security of tenure at displacement sites.
+Unless properly managed, involuntary resettlement may result in impoverishment, as well as environmental damage and social stress in areas to which they have been displaced. - Note that International Finance Corporation Performance Standard 5 Land Acquisition and Involuntary Resettlement (2012) does not apply to displacement resulting from voluntary land transactions that is, market transactions where the seller is not obliged to sell and the buyer cannot resort to appropriation or other compulsory Procedures if negotiations fail.